 - Institute of Technology Carlow maintains close relations nationally and internationally with leading industry players.
 For example, TATA Consultancy Services, a leading global Information Technology consultancy, holds a ‘Dragon’s Den’ style competition with Institute of Technology Carlow where student’s final year research-based projects which entail a proof-of-concept prototype compete for a €1,500 cash prize (funded by TCS).

 - Exit awards: Higher Certificate in Computing (NFQ 6) after Year 2 and a BSc in Information Technology Management after Year 3 (NFQ Level 7).

 Graduates also have the option to progress to postgraduate studies at either Masters or Doctoral level within the GameCORE Research Centre at Institute of Technology Carlow or elsewhere.
 Graduates are also eligible to undertake the MSc in IT Management and the MSc in Data Science.

 What will I be able to do when I finish the course?

-Graduates of this programme will be qualified to work across the IT spectrum in any industry sector.
-Positions open to them include: Business Analyst; Systems Administrator; IT Consultant; IT Manager; Network Administrator; Web Developer.
-Graduates of this programme have taken up roles such as IT Analyst at HP; Graduate SAP Developer at Glanbia; Deployment Engineer at ICT Services; IT Support Engineer at Infinity IT.
+Graduates are qualified to work across the IT spectrum in any industry sector.
+Positions open to them include: Business Analyst, Systems Administrator, IT Consultant, IT Manager, Network Administrator and Web Developer.
+Graduates have taken up roles such as IT Analyst at HP, Graduate SAP Developer at Glanbia, Deployment Engineer at ICT Services and IT Support Engineer at Infinity IT.